-During the trial, the prosecution also accused him of Khaled Drareni, the Algeria correspondent of Reporters Without Borders (RSF) and TV5 Monde and criticizing the Algerian political system on Facebook and of reporting a call by a coalition of political pareditor of the independent online media outlet ties for a general strike.
-Drareni had always denied Casbah Tribune website, was arrested on March 29.
-2020.
-In August of the same year, he was sentenced the charges, insisting that he was just doing his job to three years in prison and a fine of 50,000 dinars as an independent journalist.
-On September 15, the (330 euros) on a charge of "inciting an unarmed Algiers appeal court decided to keep Algerian jourgathering and endangering national unity" because nalist Khaled Drareni in detention, albeit reducing of his coverage of Algeria's "Hirak" protest movement. his sentence from three to two years in prison.
+Khaled Drareni, the Algeria correspondent of Reporters Without Borders (RSF) and TV5 Monde and editor of the independent online media outlet Casbah Tribune website, was arrested on March 29, 2020.
+In August of the same year, he was sentenced to three years in prison and a fine of 50,000 dinars (330 euros) on a charge of "inciting an unarmed gathering and endangering national unity" because of his coverage of Algeria's "Hirak" protest movement.